JuanRodriguez19/SensorEffector/README.md

 ### Case Design
 For the case design, Corel Draw was used to design the layout for how the case should appear.
-Many considerations for the size of the sensor and PCB we required as dimensions needed to be exact.
+Many considerations for the size of the sensor and PCB we required as the dimensions needed to be exact.
+Hereare the files for the design of case

 ### Assembly for Hardware